TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 41/Job 41.14.md

 ---

 Who can open the doors of his face?
-Round about his teeth is terror.
+Around his teeth is terror.